borispovod/crypti-docs/install.md

 ## 6. Enable forging

-Note: You need to have at least 1000 XCR in the account that you would like to forge with.
-The account can be set only to a single node at a time, and any particular node can forge for a single account only.
+**Note:** You need to have at least 1000 XCR in the account that you would like to forge with.

+**Note2:** The account can be set only to a single node at a time, and any particular node can forge for a single account only.

+Stop the running Crypti node

+    forever stop app.js

 Open config.json